ChrisOwen101/UserManualForMe/README.md

 Over the past few years I've lived in London, Athens, Cape Town, Berlin and Lisbon.
 Currently I live in a warehouse with 11 housemates.

-I've listened to over 60 days of podcasts over the past three years.
+I've listened to over 71 days of podcasts over the past five years.